GrunCrow/Camera-Trap-CNN-Model/README.md

-# Classification of phototrapping images with a convolutional neural network
+# Classification of camera trap images with a convolutional neural network

 ## Abstract